CakeML/cakeml/how-to.md

 The example above prints `321`.

-We recommend that users use let expressions to force their own evaluation order.
+We recommend that users use `let`-expressions to force their own evaluation order.
 The following prints `123`.

     let